Executive Condo Review - Is It A Good Investment Property?

 Financing of Executive Condominiums

 EC buyers are not eligible for HDB loans.
-That means buyers will have to take up a loan from a bank or financial institution.
+This means buyers will have to secure a loan from a bank or financial institution.

-Unlike an HDB loan which offers financing of up to 80% of the purchase or valuation price of the property (whichever is lower), a bank loan is capped at 75% loan-to-value (LTV).
+Both a bank loan and an HDB loan offer financing of up to 75% of the purchase or valuation price of the property (whichever is lower).

-This means buyers will have to fork out a 25% down payment from their pocket.
+This means buyers will have to pay a 25% down payment from their pocket.
 Of this, 5% must be paid in cash, while the remaining 20% can be a combination of CPF and cash.

-Due to the more stringent mortgage financing limitation, the prices of new executive condominiums are capped to a certain extent.
-This is also to ensure EC buyers do not over over-stretch their finances.
+Due to the more stringent mortgage financing limitations, the prices of new executive condominiums are capped to a certain extent.
+This is also to ensure EC buyers do not over-stretch their finances.

-But interestingly, once ECs become partially privatised after their 5-year minimum occupation period (MOP), eligible buyers of resale ECs will be subjected to the less stringent TDSR (more on this later).
+However, once ECs become partially privatised after their 5-year minimum occupation period (MOP), eligible resale EC buyers will only be subjected to the less stringent TDSR on their loan applications (more on this later).

 Location of Executive Condos (EC)

-Nearly all executive condos are found in the suburbs, except for Bishan Loft located within 10km of the Central Business District (CBD).
+Nearly all executive condos are located in the suburbs, except for Bishan Loft, which is situated within 10km of the Central Business District (CBD).
 There are several reasons for this.

 Lower Land Cost Keeps Executive Condos Affordable

-As mentioned earlier, executive condos are typically aimed at the “sandwiched” class such as young graduates and professionals who could easily afford HDB flats but find private properties still out of their financial reach.
+As mentioned earlier, executive condos are typically introduced for the “sandwiched” class, such as young graduates and professionals, who can easily afford HDB flats but may find private properties out of their financial reach.

-To ensure ECs are affordable, the government recognise that the land cost component needs to be low.
+To ensure ECs are affordable, the government recognise that the land cost is an important component.
 Therefore, designated EC sites are understandably located mostly in suburban areas.
-Most are also located some distance from town centres.
+Generally, most are also located some distance from town centres.

 Unsurprisingly, executive condos won't be found in prime areas due to the high land cost.
 Check out some of the factors to consider when purchasing a property.